Low-Metallicity Star Formation Survey in Sh2-284 (LZ-STAR). II. The initial mass function: Observations and data reduction

 The completeness correction for each individual object is determined by using the completeness determined for the artificial stars in the same radial bin as the observed object.
 A Fermi function is fitted to the completeness curves \citep{gennaro,andersen_wd1}, and the corresponding completeness for the object is determined from that fit.

-The photometric depth of the annuli are determined as the magnitude where the 50\%\ completeness limit is reached \citep[as in, e.g.,][]{gennaro,andersen_wd1}.
-Table~\ref{compl_table} summarises the limits as a function of radius from the center of the cluster.
+The photometric depth of the annuli are determined as the magnitude where the 60\%\ completeness limit is reached \citep[as in, e.g.,][]{gennaro,andersen_wd1}.
+Table~\ref{compl_table} summarizes the limits as a function of radius from the center of the cluster.
 As expected, because of the nebulosity and surface density of the cluster members, the completeness is a strong function of radius.
-We note that outside 400 pixels, which corresponds to 0.17~pc for a distance of 4.5~kpc, the observations are sensitive and 50\%\ complete down to $20\:M_\mathrm{Jup}$ for a 1 Myr isochrone and $30\:M_\mathrm{Jup}$ for a 2 Myr isochrone.
-We adopt the 50\%\ completeness limit in the subsequent analysis which is the same limit as other studies \citep[e.g.,][]{gennaro}.
+We note that outside 200 pixels, which corresponds to 0.13~pc for a distance of 4.5~kpc, the observations are sensitive and over 60\%\ complete { for a $30\:M_\mathrm{Jup}$ for a 1 Myr isochrone and $40\:M_\mathrm{Jup}$ for a 2 Myr isochrone seen through an extinction of A$_\mathrm{V}=15mag$ beyond 200 pixels from the cluster center.
+At higher masses, less extinction, or larger radii the completeness is higher.} We adopt the 60\%\ completeness limit in the subsequent analysis.
 The photometry is corrected for the incompleteness on a star by star basis in constructing the IMF histograms.